June 13, 2025

 Another frequent highlight in the reviews is the reporting capabilities.
 SAP Concur lets you generate custom analytics reports on spending patterns, policy adherence, and vendor usage.

 Speed is another sore spot for quite a few users.
-Certain actions, like transitioning between tabs or generating reports, can be painfully slow, especially during peak usage.
+Certain actions, like transitioning between tabs or generating reports, can be slow, especially during peak usage.
 It’s not a dealbreaker but a mood killer when you’re in a rush.

 “Dealing with SAP Concur is a constant exercise in frustration.
 The system is incredibly slow, with pages frequently reloading at the worst possible times.
 What should be a quick expense reporting process turns into a long, drawn-out ordeal where you’re left staring at the screen, waiting for things to load or refresh — if they ever do.